 We all know the best part of any holiday meal is the side dishes.
-Sure, the entrée is delicious and we all want seconds.
+Sure, the entrée is delicious, and we all want seconds.
 The soup is warm and comforting, and the salad is light and flavorful.
-But the array of all the different side dishes is that really excites us.
-There are potato dishes, rice dishes, vegetable dishes and so much more.
+But the array of all the different side dishes is what excites us.
+There are potato dishes, rice dishes, vegetable dishes, and so much more.
 This Christmas, try changing things up a bit.
 You can make all the traditional dishes but add one or two new side dishes and watch how merry everyone’s Christmas gets.

 1. Cheesy Polenta

 Mashed potatoes might be the traditional side dish but it’s always fun to shake things up a bit.
 This polenta is rich, creamy, and cheesy.
 It cooks up super-quick and everyone will love it.
 Here’s how to make my Cheesy Polenta: In a large saucepan, bring 6 cups of water to a boil over high heat.
 Add ½ tsp. kosher salt to the boiling water.
 Add 2 cups polenta gradually while whisking.
 Lower the heat and cook the polenta until it is thickened and smooth.
 Continue to mix for 15 minutes.
 When the polenta is at a consistency to your liking, turn off the heat.
 Melt in 3 Tbs. vegan butter and 1 ½ cups of vegan cheese of your choice.
 Mix until the cheese is melted and combined.
 Taste for seasoning adjustments.

 2. Fried Smashed Potatoes with Lemon Vinaigrette